Gold Coins Or Gold Bars?

 Smaller bars, such as fractional kilo bars, and one ounce bars, combine convenient size with reasonably low premiums.
 These are the various different sizes of gold bars, some are more unusual, so we may not be able to provide all of these sizes.

-Gold coins are often more convenient than bars, and can sometimes be bought for lower premiums than bars, weight for weight.
-There is a large selection available.
-The first decision is often whether to buy older coins or new “bullion” coins.
-It is sensible to consider modern one ounce gold bullion coins as being one ounce circular bullion bars, guaranteed by a government rather than a refiner.
+As we've seen, gold coins are sometimes viewed as more convenient than bars, and can sometimes be bought for lower premiums than bars, weight for weight.
+There is also a large selection available.
+If you have decided to invest in gold coins, the next decision is often whether to buy older coins or new “bullion” coins.
+It is sensible to consider modern 1oz gold bullion coins as being akin to 1oz circular bullion bars, but guaranteed by a government rather than a refiner.
 As coins are mass produced, and very efficiently so, they are available at very competitive prices compared with similar size bars.
+New coins are a solid first investment, although if price is the most important factor, secondary market gold coins are sometimes slightly less expensive.
 Gold coins are also universally recognised, so they are easy to resell.

 Which Gold Bullion Coin Should I Buy?